kilzid/redux-basic-workshop/README.md

 4. create new reducer file: shows.js  (under src/reducers/)
 5. wrap index.js with Provider
 6. create an action creator for set show on the store (under src/actions)
-7. create new reducer for swtShows
+7. create new reducer for setShows
 8. connect myApp to the store (with "connect" function)
 9. use store instead of state